-3.A.6 Board Action:
+3.A.7 Board Action:

-- (a) The Board may delegate to a committee, consisting of at least three (3) Board members, action on appointment, reappointment, and clinical privileges if there has been a favorable recommendation from the MEC and there is no evidence of any of the following: - (1) a current or previously successful challenge to any license or registration in the last five (5) years; - (2) an involuntary termination, limitation, reduction, denial, or loss of appointment or clinical privileges at any health care facility, health plan, or other organization in last five (5) years; - (3) an unusual pattern of, or an excessive number of, professional liability actions resulting in a settlement or final judgment against the provider; - (4) unfavorable peer evaluations; or - (5) Department of Justice or criminal background reports indicating prior behavior relevant to appointment.
+- (a) The Board may delegate to a committee, consisting of at least three (3) Board members, action on appointment, reappointment, and clinical privileges if there has been a favorable recommendation from the Credentials Committee and the MEC and there is no evidence of any of the following: - (1) a current or previously successful challenge to any license or registration; - (2) an involuntary termination, limitation, reduction, denial, or loss of appointment or privileges at any health care facility, health plan, or other organization; - (3) an unusual pattern of, or an excessive number of, professional liability actions resulting in a settlement or final judgment against the applicant; - (4) unfavorable peer evaluations; or - (5) Department of Justice or criminal background reports indicating prior behavior relevant to appointment.

-Any decision reached by the Board committee to grant clinical privileges or appointment will be effective immediately and will be forwarded to the Board for ratification at its next meeting.
+Any decision reached by the Board committee to grant clinical privileges or appoint will be effective immediately and will be forwarded to the Board for ratification at its next meeting.

-- (b) When there has been no delegation to a Board committee, upon receipt of a recommendation that the provider be granted clinical privileges and appointment, the Board may: - (1) appoint the provider and grant clinical privileges as recommended; or - (2) refer the matter back to the MEC or to another source inside or outside the Hospital for additional research or information; or - (3) reject or modify the recommendation. - (c) If the Board determines to reject a favorable recommendation, it should first discuss the matter with the department chief and ACMO.
-If the Board's determination remains unfavorable to the provider, the COO will promptly
+- (b) When there has been no delegation to a Board committee, upon receipt of a recommendation that the applicant be granted clinical privileges and appointment, the Board may: - (1) appoint the applicant and grant clinical privileges as recommended; - (2) refer the matter back to the Credentials Committee or MEC or to another source inside or outside the Hospital for additional research or information;